sfu-mial/LADOTNet/README.md

 python3 TL.py
 ```

-The results will be saved output in `myoutput`.
+The results will be saved output in `TLoutput`.
 ### Questions?
 <a name="faq"></a>
 Please create a [new issue](https://github.com/haneneby/LADOTNet/issues/new/choose) detailing concisely, yet complete what issue you encountered, in a reproducible way.